-There are six grease interceptors and one clarifier located on the main campus.
-Table 2-1 summarizes the grease interceptor locations and capacities, and the departments responsible for their maintenance.
-The locations of the grease interceptors maintained by UC Riverside are shown on Figure 2-2.
-The only other food service facilities on the main campus are Aberdeen & Inverness Residential Restaurant, Sub Station, and Getaway Cafe, which currently do not have grease interceptors.
+There are nine grease interceptors and one clarifier located on the main campus.
+Table 2-1\summarizes the grease interceptor locations and capacities, and the departments responsible for their maintenance.
+The only other food service facilities on the main campus are Sub Station and Getaway Cafe, which currently do not have grease interceptors.
 The University Extension food court is managed by an outside contractor, and both Sub Station and Getaway Cafe are leased to private parties.